Installer Directory

 Closed-Loop System

 If there is a stable and sufficient body of water near your home, this form is definitely the one with the lowest cost.
 A supply pipeline will run through the ground, starting from your home, and ending in the water.
-It will meet the water supply from at least eight feet under the ground to avoid freezing in the winter.
+It will meet the water supply from at least eight feet below the surface to avoid freezing in the winter.
 Coils must also be placed in the water source to ensure that it meets the minimum requirements in terms of volume, depth, and quality.

 Open-Loop System

 This system works to utilise a well or the surface of a body of water while the fluid in the heat exchange runs through the heat pump system.
 Once it has dispersed through the whole system, the water will return to the ground via a well, recharge well, or a surface discharge.
 This option is one that is only practical where there is a reasonable and consistent supply of clean water.
-Alongside this, you need to make sure that all of the rules and regulations that relate to groundwater discharge are completed.
+Alongside this, you need to make sure that all of the rules and regulations that relate to groundwater discharge are complied with.

 Hybrid Systems